About the Work

 I like to walk around cities with a camera.
 This allows me to connect to a place on a more intimate level.

 My obsession with walls, windows and doors, textures and geometries began when I moved to Mexico in 1976.
-After four years of shooting architectural abstracts in villages and towns, I moved to Mexico City and began exploring the urban architecture of the City’s Hipodromo-Condesa and Roma neighborhoods.
+After four years of shooting environmental portraiture, nudes and architectural abstracts in villages and towns, I moved to Mexico City and began exploring the urban architecture of the City’s Hipodromo-Condesa and Roma neighborhoods.
 This time was pivotal to my understanding of the joys of abstraction.

-Since returning to the United States in 1985, I have continued exploring the abstract architecture of cities throughout the world.
+Since returning to the United States in 1985, I have continued exploring the geometries of cities throughout the world.
 Two series on this website, Geometry of Place: Chicago and Mind Maps: Oaxaca, are recent additions to my long-term fascination with form, line, color, and shadow.

 Contact